 A recipe for workforce development and economic growth

-The Institute’s Groundbreaking was held Tuesday, October 15.
+The Institute’s Groundbreaking was held in October 2019.
 Thanks to all who came out to support this exciting day!
 See highlights here.

 The region’s travel and tourism industry is the area’s number one economic driver.
 The industry competes on the national stage for an increasingly sophisticated culinary consumer.
 For our local industry to remain healthy and competitive, restaurants and resorts need a locally trained, professional culinary workforce.